-The container can then be launched:
+The container can then be launched with:

+'''

 docker run -it --rm smogserver/smog2:stable

+'''

-You are initially placed into the home directory of user smoguser inside the container at a bash prompt.
-Note that the container is essentially a stripped down Ubuntu linux. vi and nano text editors are available.
-All smog2 executables are available in the \$PATH. smog2 is located in /opt/smog2 and smog-check in /opt/smog-check.
+You are initially placed into the directory /workdir inside the container at a bash prompt.
+Note that the container is essentially a stripped down Ubuntu Linux. vi and nano text editors are available.
+All SMOG 2 executables are available in the \$PATH.

 IMPORTANT: You will want to connect the container to the files on your computer, e.g. to load PDB files and to write output files.
-This is done with the -v switch, which connects (mounts) a directory on your filesystem to a directory inside the container.
+This is done with the -v switch, which connects (mounts) a directory on your file system to a directory inside the container.
 This can be done however you like, but we recommend the following: